 These prices are based on one person traveling from end to end and are a reference.

 Amtrak uses step or bucket prices, which means they set aside seats or rooms at one cost, and after selling those, the price goes up to the next bucket or steps.

-The cost can go down if people cancel their trip and accommodation become available, and that is why you can see prices fluctuate as you research.
+The cost can go down if people cancel their trip and accommodation becomes available, which is why you can see prices fluctuate as you research.

 Discounts like senior, military, or others come off the rail price, not the room price.
-For information on saving money on Amtrak and more info on how discounts work, click the button below.
+Click the button below for more information on saving money on Amtrak and how deals work.